Constitution and By-Laws

 m. be able to delegate the responsibilities of the office except where otherwise specified by the constitution.

-a. assume the duties of the President in the event of his or her absence, illness or death, oversee and assist the Division Representatives in their duties,
+a. be eligible to assume the duties of the President in the event of his or her absence, illness or death,

-b. with the Vice-President/Part-time Faculty, oversee the work of and receive regular reports from the Membership and Leadership Development Committees,
+b. with the Vice-President/Part-time Faculty, oversee the work of and receive regular reports from the Membership Chair,

 c. perform other duties as delegated by the President or assigned by the Executive Board,

 d. co-sign financial instruments in the absence of the President or Treasurer.